Geolm/bc_crunch/README.md

 * 1.376662 block mode (0, 1, 2, n)
 * 1.379728 block mode (0, 1)
 * 1.483783 selecting color reference from up or left
+* 1.487026 only one set of models for color